 Observation is certainly a powerful and reliable method, but extremely demanding of research resources because strategic decision processes typically span periods of years; often forced to study the process after completion, therefore, the researcher is obliged to rely heavily on interviewing.
 The best trace of the completed process remains in the minds of those people who carried it out.

-The studies by Snyder and Paige (1958) and Witte (1972) are interesting exceptions.
+&lt;sup>1The studies of Synder and Paige (1958) and Witte (1972) are interesting exceptions.